Tax Planning in Chattanooga, TN

 • Use a Company Vehicle —

-Depending on your business activities in Chattanooga, TN, both you and your employees could use a company vehicle and deduct the associated costs.
-This deduction can be made in two ways:
+Depending on the nature of your Chattanooga, TN business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
+There are two options for claiming this deduction:

 • Deduct 67 cents per mile using the standard mileage rate, which applies to gas and electric vehicles alike; or